TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-desiredstateconfiguration-node.md

 ### "One or more errors occurred"

-* If you are using Register-AzAutomationDscNode or Register-AzureRMAutomationDscNode and receiving this error, it is because the resource can't be found.
+* If you are using Register-AzAutomationDscNode or Register-AzureRMAutomationDscNode and receiving this error, it is because the resource can't be found
 * This can often occur when trying to onboard nodes across subscriptions.
-To achieve this, follow the documentation at ["Onboarding Machines for Management"](https://docs.microsoft.com/azure/automation/automation-dsc-onboarding#registering-virtual-machines-across-azure-subscriptions)
+To achieve this, follow the documentation at ["Onboarding Machines for Management"](https://docs.microsoft.com/azure/automation/automation-dsc-onboarding#registering-virtual-machines-across-azure-subscriptions).

 ### Checking error logs